-We call the graph shown in figure 5.2 \textbf{funnel-graph}.
-The degree-1 vertex is called the \textbf{funnel top}; the degree-3 vertex is called \textbf{funnel stem}; the two degree-2 vertices are called \textbf{funnel bottom}.
+The graph shown in Figure 4.3 is called a \textbf{funnel}, where the $1$-degree vertex is called the \textbf{top}, the $3$-degree vertex is called the \textbf{stem} and two $2$-degree vertices are called the \textbf{bottoms}.

-On a maximal planar graph, the contracting 5-wheel operation and the extending 5-wheel operation is similar to the contracting 4-wheel operation and the extending 4-wheel operation, except that the contracting 5-wheel operation is performed on the funnel-subgraph of maximal planar graph, while the extending 4-wheel operation is performed on the length-$2$ path in maximal planar graph.
-Here we only give a graphical illustrative definition, shown in figure 5.3, to the contracting 5-wheel operation and the extending 5-wheel operation.
+For a maximal planar graph, the contracting 5-wheel operation and the extending 5-wheel operation are similar to the contracting 4-wheel operation and the extending 4-wheel operation, except the difference that the extending 5-wheel operation is on a funnel of the maximal planar graph, while the extending 4-wheel operation is on a $2$-path in the maximal planar graph.
+Here we only give a graphical illustration shown in Figure 4.4 for the contracting 5-wheel operation and the extending 5-wheel operation.

-In this paper, for $i=2,3,4,5$, we use $\zeta^{-}_{i}(G)$ to denote the resulted graph from the contracting $i$-wheel operation on maximal planar graph $G$, and use $\zeta^{+}_{i}(G)$ to denote the resulted graph from the extending $i$-wheel operation on maximal planar graph $G$.
+In this paper, for $i=2,3,4,5$, we use $\zeta^{-}_{i}(G)$ and $\zeta^{+}_{i}(G)$ to denote the resulted graphs obtained from the contracting $i$-wheel operation and extending $i$-wheel operation for the maximal planar graph $G$, respectively.

 The following two propositions are easy to prove.